ertseyhan/dotfiles/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

+Dotfile logo comes from [here](https://github.com/jglovier/dotfiles-logo) and was created by Joel Glovier (jglovier).